-However, a recent analysis of more than 200 homes bought and sold by Opendoor in the northeastern United States shows that the company is now paying significantly less.
-From January to September 2024, for example, Opendoor paid home sellers an average of 93% of their home’s eventual resale value, down from 95% in 2023.
+However, an analysis of more than 200 homes bought and sold by Opendoor within the past two years shows that the company is now paying significantly less.
+From January to September 2024, for example, Opendoor paid home sellers an average of 93% of their home's eventual resale value, down from 95% in 2023.

 2024 | 2023 | |